claw-project/claw-language-specification/definition/loop-transform.md

   Notation `i = istart, iend, istep`
 * *map*: Define the mapping of variable that are demoted during the loop extraction.
-As seen in the example 1, the two parameters (1 dimensional array) are mapped to a scalar with the iteration variable _i_.
+As seen in the example 1, the two parameters (1 dimensional array) are mapped to a scalar with the induction variable _i_.
   * Each variable in the list is separated by a comma
   * The *mapping* clause can be defined as a list.
 For example, `i,j`
 * *fusion*: Allow the extracted loop to be merged with other loops.